 In nahuatl—the language of the Aztecs—obsidian was know as itztli, which meant “divine stone”.
 It has been considered the world over as an incredibly valuable stone, not just because of its beauty but also because of its usefulness as a tool, a weapon, and as with obsidian eggs, a healing stone.
 Obsidian has has also famously been used in an esoteric sense through scrying and divination.

 This lack of crystallization allows obsidian to fracture with nearly molecule-thin edges, making the sharpest natural blades in the world.
 The lack of structure also allows it to take on a perfect mirror polish.
 And it also may be the reason why the stone is used in scrying and healing—the unique free-flowing molecular make-up giving the stone special properties.

 For this, and its entrancing mirror-like beauty, obsidian was given a very high importance in all aspects of Mesoamerican culture.
 Its use throughout the profane and sacred worlds was ubiquitous.
 Large glass-like chunks became knives, arrow heads, scalpels and scrapers, body ornaments, and all forms of art.
 All types of people used obsidian items, from the farmer in the field, to his wife in the kitchen, to the high priestess, to the great warrior.

 Black obsidian vs. other colors

 There are many colors of obsidian.
 As with all other stones, colors mean there are impurities in the chemical make-up of the mineral, therefore black obsidian can be considered the purest.
 However, the imperfections themselves can offer their own charms.

-As mentioned here, black obsidian is a powerful grounding stone, and is said to absorb negative energy and help you activate your instinctual root chakra.
-Rainbow obsidian brings love and happiness to life and relationships.
+Black obsidian is said to be a grounding stone, to absorb negative energy, and help activate your instinctual root chakra.
+Rainbow obsidian is said to bring love and happiness to life and relationships.
 Gold obsidian is for joy and fulfillment.
 Silver obsidian is for clarity and insight.